Skip to contents

 #> Signif. codes: `*' confidence band does not cover 0

-What’s most interesting here, is that the only “new” code that needs to be writte is in the did_attgt
+What’s most interesting here, is that the only “new” code that needs to be written is in the did_attgt function.
+You will see that this is a very small amount of code.

 Example 2: Policy Evaluation during a Pandemic

-Callaway and Li (2021) argue that a particular unconfoundedness-type strategy is more appropriate in this context than DID-type strategies due to the spread of Covid-19 cases being highly nonlinear.
+Callaway and Li (2021) argue that a particular unconfoundedness-type strategy is more appropriate in this context than DID-type strategies due to the spread of COVID-19 cases being highly nonlinear.
 However, they still deal with the challenge of variation in treatment timing.
 Therefore, it is still useful to think about group-time average treatment effects, but the DID strategy should be replaced with their particular unconfoundedness type assumption.

 # formula for covariates